karthikvenkat17/SAP-on-Azure-AppServers-Avzone-Failover/README.md

   | SAPApplicationInstanceType  | SAP_D or SAP_DVEBMGS (which signifies Dialog instances) | SAP_D |
   | SAPApplicationInstanceNumber | Instance number of SAP app server | 00 |

-- Azure VM Name and hostname need to be identical.
+- Code assumes that Azure VM Name and hostname are identical.
 If these are different modify the runbooks accordingly.
 - Code assumes that the database SID and application server SID are identical.
 If these are different modify the runbooks accordingly.

 ## Code Walkthrough